xyxxyxxy/exy/README.md

 ## Features

-- Easy to setup.
+- Easy to setup
-- All media types supported.
-- Preview images using Imgur.
+- Preview images using Imgur
+- All media types supported
-- Showing paused state.
+- Showing play state (pause, time remaining, current chapter)
-- Choose which media types are shared and what the activity contains.
+- Ignore media types and customize what is shared
-- Add multiple media-server sources.
 - Login with your regular user.
-No Emby/Jellyfin API key required.
+No Emby/Jellyfin API key required
-- Personalize the buttons.
-- Detect YouTube/BitChute content and add watch link to activity.
+- Detect YouTube/BitChute content and link to original video

 ## Requirements